What questions are on the Stakeholder Assessment?

-As part of our TeamHealth assessment, a short survey is sent to Stakeholders of a Team, usually a week or two prior to the retrospective session.
-The Stakeholder Survey is sent in advance so the results are available during the retrospective session.
+As part of our TeamHealth assessment, a short assessment is sent to Stakeholders of a Team, usually a week or two prior to the retrospective session.
+The Stakeholder Assessment is sent in advance so the results are available during the retrospective session.
 The email the Stakeholders receive will list the members of the Team, for the Stakeholder's reference.

 NPS (Net Promoter Score) is an index ranging from -100 to 100 that measures the willingness of the stakeholder to recommend a team to others.
 Learn more in our What does NPS mean and how is it calculated article.

-The Stakeholder Survey in the TeamHealth assessment looks like this:
+The Stakeholder Assessment in the TeamHealth assessment looks like this: